 Hawk Hundred

-The Hawk Hundred is a trail running event at Clinton State Park in Lawrence, KS, staged from a park shelter at 798 N 1402 Rd.
-The event offers multiple distances that use a common 25 mile loop through technical, rolling trails.
-Marathon runners run an additional 1.2 miles on the Nature Center Trail before joining the loop.
+The Hawk Hundred is a trail race hosted by the Lawrence Trail Hawks at Clinton State Park near Lawrence, KS.
+The event offers multiple distances on a 25-mile loop that uses the park's technical, rolling trails.
+Marathon runners complete an additional 1.2 miles on the Nature Center Trail before beginning the loop.

 Distances